 Not very different in composition from other deep-fry batters in use around the world, tempura is a mixture of water, flour, and sometimes egg.
 Although simple in terms of ingredients, chefs will take great care to observe proper preparation steps.
 Their choices and approach have a great deal of effect on the finished item.

-The most important steps to making tempura instead of regular ol’ batter is to keep everything at low temperature, in small batches, and keep mixing to a minimum.
+The most important steps to making tempura instead of regular ol’ batter is to keep everything at a low temperature, in small batches, and keep mixing to a minimum.
 Tempura batter is made with iced water or mixed in a bowl placed inside a larger container holding ice.
-Mixing is done in small batches in order to allow for better quality control, and typically performed quite quickly with chopsticks.
+Mixing is done in small batches in order to allow for better quality control, and is typically performed quite quickly with chopsticks.
 It’s not uncommon to see some sparkling water being thrown in the mix, too.
 Baking soda, oil, spices, or starch may also be used.

 This set of conditions helps create the distinctive texture and hardness of fried tempura.
 Because it’s held at such a low temperature and mixed for a few seconds at most, it develops a fluffy, crunchy feel after being fried.
 The short mixing period also allows for clumps to form in the batter, which helps give its texture more variety and even more crunch.
 Furthermore, it prevents gluten networks from forming in the batter, giving it its glass-like properties.